 Alongside the development of the 2026 strategy, we have been developing a long term financial strategy which ensures that we can deliver the aims and objectives of the 2026 strategy while achieving financial sustainability.
-As consultation may impact our future costs, we will only finalise the draft 3 and 10 year financial plans after the conclusion of the consultation period.
+As the scoping and design of projects to deliver the 2026 strategy portfolio may impact our future costs, we will only finalise the draft 3 and 10 year financial plans after the required planning has been completed.